-My primary areas of practice is trying to make a difference in the lives of students who have the willingness to try despite the odds.
-My push is to create a capacity for sustainable, student-centered improvement with measurable, replicable outcomes by enhancing a students study skills.
+My primary goal is to make a difference in the lives of students who have the willingness to try despite the odds.
+My push is to create FUN learning experiences for my students that are personalized to meet their individual learning needs.
+I also take pride in using student data, along with knowing their individual learning styles to ensure there is improvement in their learning with measurable and replicable outcomes.

 High School English